brittbowers/brittsbits-bytes/site/content/post/grad_desc.md

 	The book definition: a gradient is the magnitude and direction of change from one point to another.

 	The practical definition: Before I switched to data science I studied engineering, so my best examples of gradients are rooted in mechanics and fluid dynamics.
-Hopefully this analogy will be absolutely perfect for one person, and for everyone else I hope it's simple enough.
+Hopefully this analogy will be absolutely perfect for one person, and tolerable for everyone else.
 Imagine a lake.
 Pretty calm typically. <br/>

 	<img src="/img/grad_desc/calm_lake.jpg" alt="grad_desc" width="500" height="500"/>